 More information on how to safely vaccinate (or avoid revaccination) at DogsNaturally magazine -- 12 Ways to Vaccinate More Safely

-Rabies Vaccinations -- additional important information
+Rabies Vaccinations -- more background information

 Two world-renowned giants of veterinary vaccine research — Dr. W. Jean Dodds of Hemopet and Co-Trustee of The Rabies Challenge Fund and Dr. Ronald Schultz of the University of Wisconsin School of Veterinary Medicine -- joined together to devote their time over the course of many years to study the long-term effectiveness of the rabies vaccination in order to determine the best policy for its administration.
 The studies were financed by The Rabies Challenge Fund Charitable Trust, a tax-exempt organization founded by Kris L. Christine of Maine in 2005.
 Kennel clubs and private individuals also donated to support the research.
 Their research was aimed at establishing how best to determine safe and effective timing for rabies vaccinations, and whether, in fact, revaccination is necessary in most cases.
 Vaccine manufacturers and veterinarians have been known to be resistant to changing the existing protocols.